BuildForSDG/Team-053-Frontend/README.md

 - Run `npm install` or `yarn install` to get started.
 We'll assume you are using Yarn.
 - Install additional dependencies: `yarn add <dependency-name> [-D]`
+- Compiles and hot-reloads for development: `yarn serve`
+- Build for production: `yarn build`
 - Run tests: `yarn test`
 - Run tests with test coverage info: `yarn test:cover`
 - Check the codebase for proper syntax and formatting compliance: `yarn lint`